Hodl10-AG/CBUS-Cardano-Pool-cryptobus.fm/README.md

 # [CBUS] - Cardano Pool - Cryptobus.FM
-here is a cardano pool for the non profit cryptobus.fm initiative
+here is the emerges cardano pool for the non profit cryptobus.fm initiative